Yuchen588/CANVAS/README.md

 ### 🧠 Acknowledgements

 We thank the developers of CODEX, Seurat, PyTorch, and foundational libraries.\
-This work was supported by NIH, NSF, and institutional funds from Stanford Radiology.
+This work was supported by NIH, NSF, and institutional funds from Stanford University.